 Focus on keeping it light-hearted and short for your Tinder bio (1-3 sentences max).
 Completely avoid the temptation to rant, vent, or make sarcastic or sexual remarks.

 You can say a few things about yourself or just rely on the details that Tinder already shows (like your work or university) and just use your bio to share quotes or jokes.
 Try this article for a few examples of Tinder Bio.

 The other—and much more important—part of your Tinder profile is your photos.
-That’s because most of the Tinder users would swipe left or right before they even read your bio.
-And even the best bio isn’t going to make up for poor pictures!
+This is because most Tinder users will swipe left or right before they even read your bio.
+Even the best bio isn’t going to make up for poor pictures!